 There are no reviews for this holiday at the moment

 Day 1 Reykjavík – Húsavík – Bjarnastaðir – Katastaðir

-Pick up at 15:00 at the BSÍ bus station in Reykjavik and transfer to the Domestic Airport Ernir for the flight to Húsavík.
-Please dress in riding clothes and bring your passport or other identification for the domestic flight.
+Pick up at 12:45 at BSÍ bus station in Reykjavik and transfer to the Domestic Airport Ernir for the flight to Húsavík.
+Please bring your passport or other identification for your domestic flight.
 Bus transfer to Bjarnastaðir Farm, where you will meet up with the guides and horses and have dinner.
 After a short introduction to the Icelandic horse and its special gaits, you'll start the ride.
 You will ride through the Öxafjörður Fjord along the coast to Katastaðir where you'll leave the horses and drive to Bjarnastaðir farm, your base for the next 4 days (33km).

 Day 2 Katastaðir – Sigurðarstaðir

 Today you'll be riding on the beach from Katastaðir to Sigurðarstaðir.
 The path is quite isolated and it's unlikely you'll meet anyone else on the way.
 You'll be riding under the blazing midnight sun on the northern coastline and you'll hear only the sounds of your horse, the waves of the ocean and the birds.
 After this peaceful night ride, you'll be driven back to Bjarnastaðir to rest.
 (28km)

 Day 3 Sigurðarstaðir – Raufarhöfn